October 30, 2023

 Do the Same for Naps!

 If your child usually takes an afternoon nap at 12:00, pull that nap to 11:30 for three days.
-It might be a push for your little one, but not so much that it will damage their schedule.
+It might be a push for your little one, but not so much that it will ruin their sleep and their schedule.

 What About Mornings?

-But your child will inevitably wake up about an hour “earlier” than usual, according to the new time, and that’s understandable – body clocks are strong!
-If they usually wake up around 7 am, they’ll likely wake closer to 6 am for the first few days.
+Your child will inevitably wake up about an hour “earlier” than usual, according to the new time, and that’s understandable – body clocks are strong!
+That means if they usually wake up around 7 am, they’ll likely wake closer to 6 am for the first few days.

 When they wake up around 6 am on Sunday, go ahead and get them up for the day (unless, of course, they’re content, then you can certainly wait longer!).
 If they wake up around 6 am again on Monday, try not to rush in the moment you hear them wake up – we don’t want them learning that waking up at 6:00 is the new norm!